burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 At KAUST classes are small (20-30 students per class) and professors are world-level scientists.

-This gives the opportunity to have direct dialogue with professors on the subject to obtain deep insights!
-Or even inspiration for paper!
+This gives the opportunity to have direct dialogue with professors on the subject to obtain deep insights and obtain inspiration for the paper.

+---

 # Classes that I took: